|

 That said, below are some of the risks you may encounter in Berlin streets.

-Pickpocketing is the paramount crime in this city.
-It’s easy to be pickpocketed not only in tourist areas and public transportation but also in pubs and clubs.
+Petty crime like pickpocketing is the paramount crime in this city.
+It’s easy to be pickpocketed not only in tourist areas and public transportation, like the u bahn, but also in pubs and clubs.

 Mugging